EnricoMassone/Pokedex/README.md

 This project offers a very simple support to retry policies, which are applied in case of transient HTTP errors when calling the PokéAPI and the FunTranslations API.
 See [here](https://github.com/EnricoMassone/Pokedex/blob/c9a9b7aef95b82e8a01c151bd7d2811dc4d6c358/src/Pokedex.Infrastructure/DependencyInjectionConfiguration.cs#L36) and [here](https://github.com/EnricoMassone/Pokedex/blob/c9a9b7aef95b82e8a01c151bd7d2811dc4d6c358/src/Pokedex.Infrastructure/DependencyInjectionConfiguration.cs#L58) for more details on the implementation.

 A common approach is to combine retry policies with a circuit breaker, which is used to avoid overloading a server affected by temporary issues with incoming HTTP requests.
 By doing so, we can avoid sending HTTP requests to the PokéAPI and the FunTranslations API for a while, to let these services recover from transient errors and become available again.

+### Logging and observability
+This service offers only a very basic logging implementation, which is done using the [Serilog console sink](https://github.com/serilog/serilog-sinks-console).

+In a real production environment it is better to store logs in a centralized log store, which is easily queryable.
+Common services used to do that are SQL Server, MongoDB or Elasticsearch.

+A further step to improve the observability of the system is using a dedicated APM (Application Performance Monitoring) service, to monitor the Web API service.
+Common services used to do that are Azure Application Insights and Datadog, among the others.
+APM services can act as centralized log stores, but they offer many other capabilities:
+ - a lot of useful metrics are collected (e.g.: CPU usage, memory usage, response time of incoming HTTP requests)
+ - dashboards to visualize the collected metrics can be defined and modified over time
+ - alerts can be set up, based on collected metrics and application performances
+ - a detailed tracing of the incoming HTTP requests is available.
+This tracing highlights all the dependencies used to serve incoming requests (e.g.: database queries and requests to third-party Web API services) and their respective response time.
+This can be useful to detect bottlenecks and to improve application performance.

+ ### Other improvements
+ There are many other possible improvements:
+  - error handling and logging of the outbound HTTP requests can be improved.
+For instance, we can log the HTTP status code returned by each request and implement error handling strategies in case of unexpected response content types (e.g.: `text/plain` instead of `application/json`) and JSON content deserialization errors.
+  - adding liveness and readiness endpoints to the service, which can be useful if the service will be hosted in Kubernetes.